Cholesterol is one of the number one reasons many people don’t qualify for better life insurance rates.

 7.5 to 8.0 for Regular

-Let’s take a look at some of the most competitive life insurance companies guidelines on maximum total cholesterol and cholesterol/HDL ratio to qualify for Preferred Plus, Preferred, Regular Plus and Regular rates:
+Let’s take a look at some of the most competitive term life and permanent life insurance companies guidelines on maximum total cholesterol and cholesterol/HDL ratio to qualify for Preferred Plus to Standard rates below:

 Preferred Plus Preferred Regular Plus Regular

 Lincoln National (age 0-69) 300/5.0 300/6.0 n/a not published